GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 The bulk of determining if a claim is profitable is in the v5-autotasks-library#(/packages/library)#getClaimerProfitablePrizeTxs.

-Typically this would be paired with the withdraw-claim-rewards bot in this monorepo, which will periodically sweep rewards profit to a wallet.
+Typically this would be paired with the withdraw-claim-rewards bot in this monorepo, which will periodically sweep rewards profit to an EVM account.

 ## Note: